panda3d/panda3d-docs/programming/render-attributes/lighting.rst

-Note that there are two (or more) different NodePaths involved here: the NodePath of the light itself, which defines the position and/or orientation of the light, and the NodePath(s) on which you call ``setLight()``, which determines what subset of the scene graph the light illuminates.
+Note that there are two (or more) different NodePaths involved here: the NodePath of the light itself, which defines the position and/or orientation of the light, and the NodePath(s) on which you call :meth:`~.NodePath.set_light()`, which determines what subset of the scene graph the light illuminates.
 There's no requirement for these two NodePaths to be related in any way.

 Lots of Lights: Performance Implications
 ----------------------------------------